dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-10-Introduction-to-Multi-Layer-Perceptron.md

    e.
 Nestrov Momentum

-And this is behind the scenes (BTS) of how a `Force of Neural Network` learns.
+And this is behind the scenes (BTS) of how a <span class='dark-gray'>`Force of Neural Network`</span> learns.

-<span color='green'>Mr.I-know-nothing:</span> Thank you Master, I follow.
+<span color='green'>I-know-nothing:</span> Thank you Master, I follow.

-<span color='red'>Mr.I-know-everything:</span> Now you are in for a treat.
+<span color='red'>I-know-everything:</span> Now you are in for a treat.
 As you have learn about what different terms and functions are used to train a neural network.
 We will dive-in implementation using `Keras saber`.
 Here backpropogation is already implemented i.e. you only need to design forward pass and loss(or error) function, the framework takes care to backward pass.

 # Keras